jameswmccarty/Java-ColorToy/README.md

 Then run: `java ColorToy`

-The Random button scrambles all parameter values.
+The 'Randomize Values' button scrambles all parameter values.

-The Update button redraws the color bar.
+The 'Update Display Bar' button redraws the color bar.

-The Print button outputs the function parameters to the system Console.
+The 'Print to Console' button outputs the function parameters to the system Console.

-The Apply button maps the currently displayed palette on the image file specified by the Input File Path, and writes the output to a file specified by the Output File Path.
+The 'Apply to Input File' button maps the currently displayed palette on the image file specified by the Input File Path, and writes the output to a file location specified by the Output File Path.
 TIFF, PNG, JPEG, and BMP file types are supported.

 # Demos
 Example Input File